CitadelStronghold/gem/docs/Setup.md

 > w

-- Note your new partitions as they are needed below
+- Note your new partitions, as they are needed below
 - IE `/dev/sda1`, `/dev/sda2`

 **Also you may use `cfdisk`**